September 26, 2015

 |Danse in motion.|

-Other characters included Lindsey “Ln-Z” Pierce (Blu), the popular host of Lin-Z TV, a music video/news/talk show on which both bands frequently appeared; Howard Sands (Neil Ross), a prominent Hollywood producer who often gets involved in various Holograms projects; Anthony Julian (T.K.
-Carter), a talented director who becomes and remains Shana’s boyfriend; Joanie (Aragon), Starlight Music’s business manager and a longtime friend of the Bentons; Sean Harrison (Dan Gilvezan), a British teen idol who became one of Kimber’s boyfriends and had a bit of a past with The Misfits; and Jeff Wright (Michael Horton), a hot-headed stuntman who was Kimber’s other boyfriend after Kimber initially rejected his advances.
+Other characters included Lindsey “Lin-Z” Pierce (Blu), the popular host of Lin-Z TV, a music video/news/talk show on which both bands frequently appeared; Howard Sands (Neil Ross), a prominent Hollywood producer who often got involved in various Holograms projects; Anthony Julian (T.K.
+Carter), a talented director who became and remained Shana’s boyfriend; Joanie (Aragon), Starlight Music’s business manager and a longtime friend of the Bentons; Sean Harrison (Dan Gilvezan), a British teen idol who became one of Kimber’s boyfriends and had a bit of a past with The Misfits; and Jeff Wright (Michael Horton), a hot-headed stuntman who was Kimber’s other boyfriend after Kimber initially rejected his advances.

 |Jem character model art.|

 Jem premiered on October 6, 1985.
 While the toys were directed towards girls, Hasbro wanted the show to have a more universal appeal which is why a lot of action was blended in amongst the soap opera elements.
 The first five episodes of the series were broken up into three seven-minute segments each and aired as part of the “Super Saturday/Super Sunday” programming block between segments of Bigfoot and the Muscle Machines, Robotix and Inhumanoids.
 The thinking was that with the promise of two boy-oriented properties bookending the girl-oriented show boys wouldn’t be likely to tune out and would actually stay and watch it.
 Out of those segments, only Jem and Inhumanoids expanded out into their own standalone programs.
 When the episodes were re-aired, the segments were combined into a single story with additional bridging elements added.
 The first season aired on Saturday mornings in syndication.